ShahbajAlam/social-media-scheduler-bytexl/README.md

 ### 1. **Centralized Post Rendering**

--   Introduced a centralized `renderPosts()` function that is responsible for generating and displaying all scheduled posts.
+-   Introduced a centralized `renderPost()` function that is responsible for generating and displaying all scheduled posts.
 Instead of manipulating the DOM directly each time a post is added, edited, or deleted, the entire list is re-rendered based on the current `scheduledPosts` state.

 ### 2. **Removal of Manual DOM Manipulation**

 -   Replaced the previous manual `createElement` and `appendChild` method of adding and deleting posts with a more declarative rendering approach.
--   The UI now reflects the current state of `scheduledPosts` seamlessly by calling `renderPosts()` when necessary.
+-   The UI now reflects the current state of `scheduledPosts` seamlessly by calling `renderPost()` when necessary.

 ### 3. **Use of Template Literals for Post Creation**